Property and casualty insurance return – Section IV – Detailed Instructions

 Report investment pooled arrangements between affiliated companies accounted for using the Equity Method.

-Page 40.88 – Summary of provisions
+Page 40.88 – Analysis of current year provisions

 Report short-term investments, preferred and common shares under line 050 "Other Loans and Invested Assets."